includeamin/COVID-19/README.md

 ![](/dataset/validation/covid/03.jpeg)

-The image will validate after upload and the server return label of the image.
+The uploaded image will validate after upload and the server return label of the image.
 Label my be incorrect. (because of the low count of images in the dataset).
 ![](docs.png)